 - While the generator runs, turn on the voltmeter.
-Make sure the generator is set to the “AC Voltage” position.
+Make sure the voltmeter is set to the “AC Voltage” position.
 Unless this is done, you risk blowing a fuse.

 - Ground your meter.
 Do this using the black lead.
-To do this, attach the meter to the frame of the generator.
+To do this, attach the meter to the frame of the generator (if it grounded!).

 - There is an alligator clip found on the lead.
 This is useful for attaching the meter to the engine frame.

 - Attach the red lead to the output plug.

 - Touch the red lead to the place where you want to plug in the appliance tool